JasonInd/ChatGPT-DiscordBot/README.md

-# chatGPT-DiscordBot
+# ChatGPT-DiscordBot

-An up to date Discord Bot that generates replies using chatGPT.
+An up to date Discord Bot that generates replies using ChatGPT official API.
 Aimed to be as simple as possible so that people can set it up and modify on their own with ease.